Adam Smith: In economics and moral philosophy

 Joseph Schumpeter criticised Smith for a lack of technical rigour, yet he argued that this enabled Smith's writings to appeal to wider audiences: "His very limitation made for success.
 Had he been more brilliant, he would not have been taken so seriously.
 Had he dug more deeply, had he unearthed more recondite truth, had he used more difficult and ingenious methods, he would not have been understood.
 But he had no such ambitions; in fact he disliked whatever went beyond plain common sense.
 He never moved above the heads of even the dullest readers.
 He led them on gently, encouraging them by trivialities and homely observations, making them feel comfortable all along."

 Classical economists presented competing theories to those of Smith, termed the "labour theory of value".
 Later Marxian economics descending from classical economics also use Smith's labour theories, in part.
 The first volume of Marx's major work, Das Kapital, was published in German in 1867.
 In it Marx focused on the labour theory of value and what he considered to be the exploitation of labour by capital.
 The labour theory of value held that the value of a thing was determined by the labour that went into its production.
 This contrasts with the modern contention of neoclassical economics, that the value of a thing is determined by what one is willing to give up to obtain the thing.
 Frédéric Bastiat advocated a similar theory, that the value of a thing or service was its utility, or usefulness, to others.
-One example he used was of one finding a large diamond after having done little labor; yet it was still valuable because others wanted it.
+One example he used was of one finding a large diamond after having done little labour; yet it was still valuable because others wanted it.